timwarnock/dotfiles/conventional-commits.md

 # Conventional Commits

-Commit message convention for auto-generation of a changelog
+Because I keep forgetting to use these, here are is the sensible commit message convention I should be using.
+By using this convention, commit log messages will read like a changelog.

 ```
 <type>[optional scope]: <description>